← Back to Chat

 What Is Hunter?

-Hunter is a popular email finder and verification platform that helps small businesses discover, verify, and reach professional contacts through cold email outreach.
+Hunter is a bootstrapped email finder and verification platform that helps small businesses discover, verify, and reach professional contacts through cold email outreach.

-Founded in 2015 by Antoine Finkelstein and François Grante, Hunter (formerly Email Hunter) started as a simple Chrome extension and grew into a full email outreach platform.
-The company is headquartered in Wilmington, Delaware, and operates as a fully remote team of about 25–34 people (Hunter.io, 2025).
-What makes Hunter unusual in the SaaS world is that it has never taken a single dollar of outside funding — it is entirely bootstrapped and profitable.
-Today, over 6 million users rely on Hunter, including companies like Google, IBM, Microsoft, and Semrush (Hunter.io, 2025).
+Founded in 2015 by Antoine Finkelstein and François Grante, Hunter started as a Chrome extension called Email Hunter and grew into a full email outreach platform used by over 6 million people (Hunter.io, 2025).
+The company is headquartered in Wilmington, Delaware, and runs as a fully remote team of about 25–34 employees.
+Hunter has never taken outside funding — it is entirely bootstrapped and profitable, with estimated annual revenue of roughly $8 million (GetLatka, 2024).
 The platform has indexed more than 81 million websites to build a database of over 100 million professional email addresses (Hunter.io, 2025).
-Third-party estimates put Hunter's annual revenue at roughly $8 million (GetLatka, 2024).
+Clients include Google, IBM, Microsoft, Cisco, and Semrush.

 Why Do Small Business Owners Love Hunter in 2026?

-Owners love Hunter because it makes finding verified business emails ridiculously simple, with an interface anyone can use in minutes without training.
+Owners love Hunter because it makes finding verified business emails ridiculously simple, with an interface anyone can learn in minutes without training.

 The number one thing people mention in reviews is how easy Hunter is to use.
 Capterra rates its ease of use at 4.8 out of 5 across 700+ reviews (Capterra, 2026).
 You type in a company domain, and Hunter shows you every email it can find — along with the exact public source where it found each one.
-That transparency is unique in this space and builds real trust.
+That source transparency is unique in this category and builds real trust.
 The email verification is genuinely reliable.
 In an independent test of 501 addresses by Sparkle.io, 97.4% of Hunter's results were validated as legitimate (Sparkle.io, 2025).
 Hunter claims emails marked "Valid" produce a bounce rate under 1% (Hunter.io, 2025).
-Customer support consistently earns high marks — Capterra scores it 4.7 out of 5 — with multiple users reporting response times under 15 minutes (Capterra, 2026).
-The Chrome extension alone has 600,000+ users and a 4.7/5 rating on the Chrome Web Store (Google Chrome Web Store, 2026).
+Customer support earns consistently high marks — Capterra scores it 4.7 out of 5 — with users reporting response times under 15 minutes (Capterra, 2026).
+The Chrome extension has 600,000+ users and a 4.7/5 rating (Chrome Web Store, 2026).

 "Hunter has been an essential tool in my own email marketing stack.
 It has one of the most accurate email address finders and verifiers on the market." — Ryan Robinson, Content Marketing Consultant, ryrob.com